abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-One way for us to do that is to recollect all the good effort we’re making in looking after the kitchen, providing food, looking after the construction projects, the *kuṭis*, the buildings, or the micro-hydro project we’re setting up.
+One way for us to do that is to recollect all the good effort we’re making in looking after the kitchen, providing food, looking after the construction projects, the *kuṭis,* the buildings, or the micro-hydro project we’re setting up.
 These are acts of generosity and kindness, of putting forth effort and putting forth our time to help other people.
 Many people have helped with the construction of the kuṭi down by the